thcipriani/dotfiles/blog/2014/05/13/replace-jekyll-with-pandoc-makefile.md

----
-layout: post
-title: Replacing Jekyll with Pandoc and a Makefile
----

 I used to use del.icio.us to keep track of links, then it went away.
 After del.icio.us shutdown, I used a ton of uniquely awful services to keep track of links.
 Eventually, I came around to the idea that all I